zahraghh/multi_objective_optimization/README.md

 # Multi-objective Optimization of Operation Planning
 This repository provides a framework to perform multi-objective optimization of operation planning of district energy system.
-In this framework, we consider uncertainties in energy demands, solar irradiance, wind speed, and electricity emission factors.
-This framework optimizes the operation planning of energy components to minimize the operating cost and CO<sub>2</sub> emissions.
+In this framework, we consider uncertainties in energy demands, solar irradiance, wind speed, and electricity emission factors using Monte Carlo simulation.
+In this frameworkm, the operation planning of energy components are optimized to minimize the operating cost and CO<sub>2</sub> emissions.
 Natural gas boilers, combined heating and power (CHP), solar photovoltaic (PV), wind turbines, batteries, and the grid are the energy components considered in this repository.

 ## How Can I Install this Repository?
 To use this repository, you need to use either Python or Anaconda.
 You can download and install Python using the following link https://www.python.org/downloads/ or Anaconda using the following link https://docs.anaconda.com/anaconda/install/.